Detopall/BrainRotTok/README.md

 - **Subway Surfers**: a top and bottom video with subtitles for the bottom video and the top video is muted
 - **Minecraft Reddit**: a background video with subtitles (provided by you) in the middle and the subtitles are spoken by a text-to-speech voice
 - **Rumble Video**: a Rumble video link is provided and you can choose between different clips from the video.
 The subtitles are automatically generated and a zip folder is returned with the video and the subtitles.
+- **Video Cutter*: one or multiple videos can be uploaded and you can choose the start and end time for each video.
+The videos are then cut and a zip folder is returned with the videos.

 ## What technologies are used?